 This Gatsby post was written for Gatsby 3 and is no longer maintained.
 If you would like to try out SvelteKit or Astro, check out the maintained posts which are based on those.
 Astro lets you continue to use React but also with partial hydration which can be used to provide an enhanced user experience.
 SvelteKit offers server side rendering as well as static site generation.
 See the post on how performance improved switching from Gatsby to Astro for more background.

-The Gatsby Shopify Bulk Loader is another optimisation from Gatsby.
+The Gatsby Shopify Bulk Loader is another optimization from Gatsby.
 It lets you build large e-commerce sites faster.
 I looked at it as part of the 100 Days of Gatsby Challenge.
-In the previous challenge we looked at adding Wordpress as a CMS for a Gatsby site.
+In the previous challenge, we looked at adding WordPress as a CMS for a Gatsby site.
 The site is being built for a fictitious brand named AudiC0re.

 With gatsby-source-shopify you can easily query Shopify data via the usual Gatsby GraphQL interface.

-In an earlier challenge I coded up the site to use Chakra UI for styling.
+In an earlier challenge, I coded up the site to use Chakra UI for styling.
 It was fun to get back into Chakra UI for this challenge.
-I hadn't really touched Chakra UI since then and realised I had become a little rusty when I started styling the shop.
+I hadn't really touched Chakra UI since then, and realized I had become a little rusty when I started styling the shop.
 The site wasn't too challenging to build.
 That is mostly because there is a very good and up-to-date example site in the Gatsby repo .
-If you are building a new Gatsby Shopify shop I would recommend you take that as a starting point.
-It is easy to customise to suite your own style and use.
+If you are building a new Gatsby Shopify shop, I would recommend you take that as a starting point.
+It is easy to customize to suite your own style and use.

 I am stoked to start the next challenge, using Gatsby Themes.
-Have also you been doing the 100 Days of Gatsby Challenge too?
+Have you also been taking part in the 100 Days of Gatsby Challenge too?
 I would love to hear your story; how you found it, for instance.
-Also please keep sending feedback on posts you would like to see going forward.
+Also, please keep sending feedback on posts you would like to see going forward.
 Another also: if you have any tips or ideas related to this post, would love to hear them.
 Let me know via @askRodney on Twitter, askRodney on Telegram or see even more ways to get in touch with Rodney Lab.
 If you have found this post useful and can afford even a small contribution, please consider supporting me through Buy me a Coffee.

 We post regularly on online privacy and security hacks, as well as website development.
-Finally, subscribe to our newsletter to keep up-to-date with our latest going ons.
+Finally, subscribe to our newsletter to keep up-to-date with our latest goings-on.